We are often asked for recommendations about which is the best motorcycle helmet for a particular type of rider, but it is not always that simple.

 Open face and some off-road helmets don’t have these aerodynamic features because speed is not a primary concern of riders engaged in these types of riding activities.

 Helmets come in a wide range of prices to suit every motorcyclist’s budget.
 You can buy a decent entry level helmet without all of the bells and whistles for $150 to $400.
 If you want the best of the best, you’d be looking around the $1,000 mark.
+We also stock cheap RXT motorcycle helmets for less than $150.

 Some helmets cost more due to the quality of materials used.
 For example, expensive helmets often have an outer composite shell made from fibreglass, aramid fibres and carbon fibre.
 These materials are more durable than polycarbonate materials that are typically found in entry-level helmets.